-As hook for this pattern I have chosen a Kamasan B405 in sizes 10 - 18.
+As hook for fly tying this pattern I have chosen a Kamasan B405 in sizes 10 - 18.
 The size 18 flies are fished in late fall for grayling.

-1. You start out by wrapping your tying thread from the eye just a bit farther than halfway down the hook shank and then wrap it back towards the eye about halfways.
+1. You start out by wrapping your flytying thread from the eye just a bit farther than halfway down the hook shank and then wrap it back towards the eye about halfways.

-2. That is where you tie in your wing material, in this case a little bunch of CDC-fibers from a suitable CDC-hackle.
+2. That is where you tie in your wing material, in this case a little bunch of CDC-fibers from suitable CDC-hackle feathers.
 The fibers should have a slightly blueish hue (blue winged!).
-Handling the CDC-fibers is easy; other than cock hackles, they can be clipped to the desired length without any problem.
+Handling the CDC-fibers and feathers is easy; other than cock hackles, they can be clipped to the desired length without any problem.

 3. Next you finish your basic wrap towards the bend of the hook.
 The protruding rear ends of the CDC-fibers are clipped at an angle and neatly covered by your basic wrap which you continue all the way down to the beginning of the bend.

 4. Here´s where you tie in your tails.
 You may use a lot of different fibers, natural or synthetic.
 I use fibers from a cosmetic brush sold by ALDI, which yields over 100 tails for a few € ($).
-N.B.: whichever material you chose, it better be water repellent!
+N.B.: whichever material you chose for a dry fly, it better be water repellent!

 5. After clipping the butts of your tail fibers pointing towards the wing, you tie in both your ribbing material and your body thread at the hook´s bend.

-7.Now you form a nice even body with your body thread and tie it down with your tying thread at the wing.
+7.Now you form a nice even body with your body thread ( or dubbing ) and tie it down with your fly tying thread at the wing.